 language and cultural immersion school for her people.

 Tanksi Morning Star Clairmont, 33, grew up off-reservation in Denver.
 But she credits her grandmother and mother for keeping her grounded and teaching her the Lakota language, ceremonies and traditional ways.

 Juliana Brown Eyes, 23, is from Oglala, South Dakota.
 She and her husband, Scotti Clifford, formed a band, "Scatter Their Own," that writes songs about Mother Earth, social justice and the Native American culture.

 Thipiziwin Young, 33, is a teacher on the Standing Rock Sioux Reservation in South Dakota.
 She has dedicated her life to learning and teaching the Lakota language, a language that has been dying over the last generations.
 She and some of her students sang Lakota songs to President Barack Obama and the first lady when they visited the reservation in June.

-A law student in Albuquerque, New Mexico, Finn also represented the Hunkpapa Lakota tribe at the 2014 Miss Indian World pageant.
+Danielle Finn, 23, is a law student who lives in Albuquerque, New Mexico.
+She represented the Hunkpapa Lakota tribe at the 2014 Miss Indian World pageant.
 She also visits reservations on behalf of the Center for Native American Youth's "Champion for Change" program, discussing topics such as teen pregnancy, alcohol abuse and the importance of Native culture.